SoftBank's Son says Japan is 'stupid' to disallow ride-sharing

 Japan outlaws non-professional drivers from transporting paying customers on safety grounds and the country’s taxi industry lobby has vigorously opposed deregulation.

-Its strict rules have confined ride-sharing firms to providing limited services, with SoftBank and China’s Didi Chuxing saying on Thursday they will trial a taxi-hailing service - matching users to pre-existing taxi operators - in Osaka beginning autumn of 2019.
+Its strict rules have confined ride-sharing firms to providing limited services, with SoftBank and China’s Didi Chuxing saying on Thursday they will trial a taxi-hailing service - matching users to pre-existing taxi operators - beginning in Osaka this autumn before expanding it gradually.
 Uber is also piloting a taxi-hailing service.

 When asked for a response to Son’s comments, a spokesman for the Ministry of Land, Infrastructure, and Transport said that an issue with ride-sharing services was that while the driver was in charge of transporting passengers, it was unclear who was in charge of maintenance and operation.